ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 It took me a while to find that out.

+I used [RealTemp](https://www.techpowerup.com/realtemp/) to stress test the CPU, and [FurMark](https://geeks3d.com/furmark/) to stress test the GPU.

 ## Upgrade

 This ASUS X59GL comes pre-configured with an Intel Pentium T3200 Dual Core @ 2GHz, 3GB RAM, 250GB HDD and a DVD-Burner.
 Shipped with Windows Vista Home Premium 32bit.